Sonic the Hedgehog 2: Design

-Sega of America marketing director Al Nilsen said that STI wanted "to go all out" to ensure Sonic 2 would be as successful as the original Sonic, since sequels were generally not well regarded.
+Sega of America's marketing director, Al Nilsen, said that STI wanted "to go all out" to ensure Sonic 2 would be as successful as the original Sonic, since sequels were generally not well regarded.
 STI brainstormed various ideas to improve the first game's formula, beginning with making Sonic faster.
-In the first game, Sonic was restricted by a speed cap well below his maximum possible speed; STI lifted the cap for Sonic 2.
+In the first game, the developers limited Sonic with a cap that prevented players from running at his maximum possible speed; STI lifted the cap for Sonic 2.
 Naka conceived the spin dash to remove the need to backtrack for momentum, which he observed was a common criticism of the first game.
-Early in development, STI implemented a routine whereby Sonic was hurt if he ran into a wall at full speed, but removed it in later builds.

 STI's first step was to create a game outline for the developers to flesh out with "a book-length report" detailing the characters, story, and levels.
 Yasuhara had ambitious plans for Sonic 2 and designed it with "'blue sky' ideas".
 Assuming STI had two years of development, he conceived a plot in which Robotnik took over the world and Sonic used time travel to stop him.
-The plot was scrapped, but many of Sonic 2 levels were taken from it; for example, Hill Top Zone (which features dinosaur enemies) was intended to be a past version of Green Hill Zone, while Chemical Plant and Casino Night came from the Robotnik-ruled future.
+Yasuhara's concept featured a world map that would change in every time period and provide access to different levels.
+The idea was cut as it required too many levels and too much development time.
+Hill Top Zone, which features dinosaur enemies, was conceived as a past version of Green Hill Zone from Sonic 1, while Chemical Plant and Casino Night came from the Robotnik-ruled future.

 Yasuhara designed the stages thinking in the context of a 3D world to work out elements such as corkscrew loops and pipes.
 He was inspired to design Casino Night because he found Sonic's springs similar to the gimmicks of pinball tables, while Sky Chase—which features Sonic riding a biplane as he attempts to reach Robotnik's base—was inspired by Hayao Miyazaki's anime Future Boy Conan (1978).
 The first game demo was playable around six or seven months after the initial outline's creation and featured a few levels without sound effects or significant detail.
 STI assembled focus groups to play the demo for feedback and created the alpha build afterward; by this point, 80% of programming had been finished.